alby13/tanuki-browser/README.md

 Please note: If you have an issue running this in the graphical interface, please follow the Terminal method below.

  **Run the program by GUI:**

+  **First Set Your Permissions**

+Right-click the file and select Properties.
+Go to the permissions tab, then tick the box Execute: [ ] Allow executing file as program

    ```sh
    Double-click `TanukiBrowser.bin`
    ```